 — Chief Obafemi Awolowo

-Below are many ways that you can help to support our community with the items you don't need.
+There are many ways you can help to support our community with the items you don't need.

 This is a unique community-based initiative created by NCAC.
 It allows members and Non-members to donate new or fairly used items (clothes, bicycles, toys, tools) to a family that will put them to good use and keep their useful life is extended.